ibm-cloud-docs/cis/custom-rules-creating.md

 ```
 {: codeblock}

-For more information about the arguments and attributes, see `ibm_cis_ruleset_rule` in the Terraform registry {: external}.
+For more information about the arguments and attributes, see `ibm_cis_ruleset_rule` in the Terraform registry{: external}.

 You can update a custom rule with Terraform by modifying the preceding example used for creating the custom rule and running the `terraform apply` command.
 To delete the rule, simply remove the configuration and run `terraform apply`.
 {: note}